Romans 9:27

 most people turn from God and go their own way because of human pride and

-because of a hardness of heart towards the things of God.
-The day will come
+of a hardness of heart towards the things of God.
+The day will come when every

-when every human will wish that they had gone with God.
-If the scales were
+human will wish that they had gone with God.
+If the scales were removed from

-removed from their eyes and they could see the spiritual realities, they would
+their eyes and they could see the spiritual realities, they would run to Jesus

-of their own souls, but God has not failed.
-He has done something that no human
+salvation of their own souls, but God has not failed.
+He has done something

-righteousness: because a short work will the Lord make upon the earth."
+short in righteousness: because a short work will the Lord make upon the

-is come to seek and to save that which was lost."
-God’s work is
+Son of man is come to seek and to save that which was lost."
+God’s

-when He finds and saves a lost soul.
+work is when He finds and saves a lost soul.
 This work will end one day.
-Once everyone
+Once

-has heard and once everyone has had a chance to be saved, it will be over.
+everyone has heard and once everyone has had a chance to be saved, it will be

 Human beings are involved in many different